IRL

 What happens at the pharmacy when I ask for the EC pill?

-For this reason, it's best to visit the pharmacy in person.
-They will ask these questions at the pharmacy consulting counter, but they may also have a consulting room if you want more privacy.
-The pharmacist will explain to you how to take the EC pill before you leave.
+They'll ask these questions at the pharmacy consulting counter, and some pharmacies also have a private consulting room if you want more privacy.
+Before you leave, the pharmacist will explain how to take the EC pill and answer any questions you have.

-What if they don't have the EC pill?
+What if the pharmacy doesn't have the EC pill?

-Most pharmacies will have it in stock, but if they don't, they need to refer you to the nearest pharmacy that does.
+Most pharmacies keep EC in stock, but if they don't, they need to refer you to the nearest pharmacy that does.

-Do I need a parent or guardian with me to get it if I am under 18?
+Do I need a parent or guardian with me to get EC if I am under 18?

 What would stop them from selling the EC pill to me?